jadanpl/Early-Diabetes-Detection-Using-Symptoms/README.md

 ## Objective
 To build an efficient model that can help the patients to detect if they have diabetes.

-## Dataset Description
+## Dataset Source
 This dataset is originally from <a href="https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.#">UCI Machine Learning Repository</a>.
 It contains the sign and symptpom data of newly diabetic or would be diabetic patient.

 ## Result
+1. `Pipeline`
-The final model is a random forest model which trained with ADASYN technique.
+2. The final model is a random forest model which trained with ADASYN technique.
 It returned a recall score of 96.5 % on the test set.

 ## Recommendation
 * Implement ensemble learning, such as by using voting classifier or stacking classifier.